4 inch resolution...

 That would resolve my crucial component to 2 pixels!
 Wow!

 One week after Apple announced it was booting Google Maps from iOS and photographing the world with its own aerial fleet, a top US Senator has written to both companies expressing concern over their "military-grade spy planes."
-"Barbequing or sunbathing in your backyard shouldn't be a public event," said Senator Charles Schumer …
+"Barbequing or sunbathing in your backyard shouldn't be a public event," said Senator Charles …

 That would resolve my crucial component to 2 pixels!
 Wow!